 And there she was again, the woman with the red lips.

-"Here I am!" she screeched to Mrs. Woods as though a surrendering criminal.
+"Here I am!" she screeched at Mrs. Woods as though a surrendering criminal.

 Mrs. Woods jumped in her tracks.